Skip to main content

 }

-The modified schedule includes a 1-hour pause (01:00-02:00) to provide grid flexibility.
-The user earns rewards for this flexibility while still receiving the charging they need.
+Notice the response includes a 1-hour pause (01:00–02:00) — this is where the grid flexibility happens.
+The user earns rewards for this pause while still receiving the charging they need.

 Common questions